vinayvtiwari/simple-web-app-do/README.md

 Load Balancer Service Type: In Kubernetes, a LoadBalancer service type exposes a service to the outside world by provisioning a load balancer from a cloud provider.
 In our case, it is DigitalOcean.

-- Within the git cloned repository, there is another folder called k8s-files.
-CD into it
+- **Within the git cloned repository, there is another folder called k8s-files. cd into it**

 output:
 ```shell